 When Moses was told to construct the Tabernacle, God said they were not to build the alter of burnt sacrifice in such a way as to enable a person on the ground to see the legs of the priest working at the alter.
 This means the alter was to remain on the ground, not be elevated.
 Then in Kings and Chronicles we read where Solomon, in building the alter of burnt sacrifice constructed it so as to be very high needing to climb in order to reach it.
 This to me means the alter, as per the instructions to Moses, was essentially unusable (2Chron 4:1; Psalm 147:10; Ex 20:26).

-Then there's the engravings, all of gold.
-We have the oxen, the cherubims, palm trees, lions, including the lions that sat near the throne that Solomon had built for himself.
+Then there's the engravings, all of gold, brass and linen.
+We have the oxen, the Cherubims, palm trees, lions, including the lions that sat near the throne that Solomon had built for himself.
 What happened to God's commandment that there were to be no graven images of any kind constructed?
 What's going on here?

 Questions, question, questions.
 Lots of questions, but apparently few real answers.